Dico Lucidas - Taceo Nubilas

 In the old days, the bank regulated themselves who they wanted to do business with.
 When the compliance department in banks started getting bigger than the marketing and sale (getting new customers) everything in my mind went wrong.
 The bankers want business and new costumers and will always accept big money.
 They will try to accommodate the client and even set-up ways to hide transactions via offshore entities.

 I wrote in 2007 that London was the biggest receiver of stolen money.
 The City lawyers and other advisors have helped the few to plunder their countries, steal and rob mostly the poor.
-London have, certainly in my time from the sixties to now been welcoming everyone with open arms, never mind where the money came from, how larger amount how better.
+London has, certainly in my time from the sixties to now be welcoming everyone with open arms, never mind where the money came from, how larger amount how better.

 UN at 75 years

 I fully agree with United States and indeed President Trump’s speech to the UN, Sept.
 22, 2020, where he said:..